Sponsored by Wholesale Warranties

 The age of your RV matters.
 What does this mean for RV warranty coverage?

 Generally speaking, the older an RV is, the more likely it is to suffer major mechanical failures.
-This drives up the cost of extended warranty protection, because underwriters know they will be paying for a larger number of claims on these units.
+This drives up the cost of extended warranty protection.
+That’s because underwriters know they will be paying for a larger number of claims on these units.
 Check out this image to see the most common RV repairs and their costs as compiled by RV warranty leaders.

 Use timing to find great coverage at great rates